 Abbas graduated as a pharmacist in 2013 and spent his first three years post-university working for high street multiples, including a senior management role with the largest multinational pharmacy in the UK.
 In 2017, he qualified as an independent prescriber, spending time working in a primary care setting.
 He then assumed a consulting role within the NHS, providing advisory services on cost savings and clinical efficiencies.
 He has been within Chemist Click since the very start and continues to play an integral role within the team.

 Jenny Rowe joined Future in January 2022 as Senior Health Writer on Woman&Home, Woman and Woman’s Own magazines.
 She graduated from Oxford University with a degree in English Literature in 2016.
 Since then she has worked within the editorial teams at Country & Town House and The Chelsea Magazine Company, alongside writing for The Independent, Breathe and Planet Mindful.
-She’s a keen cross-country runner and triathlete with a love of the great outdoors and a passion for the world of wellness.
+She’s a keen cross-country runner and triathlete with a love of the great outdoors and a passion for the world of women's wellness.